Flooding: Everything You Need to Know

 Types of Floods

-When it comes to floods, there are two different types of floods that can be a problem.
+When it comes to floods, two different types of floods have been the common problem.
 They are flash floods and river floods.
 Flash floods usually take more lives, whereas river floods cause a loss of property.
+Prepping for When Flooding Strikes

 Flash Flooding

-A flash flood is when runoff from excessive rainfall causes a rapid rise in water height.
-If you live in an area that is dry or has a rocky terrain, you are more susceptible to a flash flood.
+A flash flood is when runoff from excessive rainfall over a short time period causes a rapid rise in water height.
+If you live in an area that is dry or has rocky terrain, you are more susceptible to a flash flood.
 This is because there is a lack of soil or vegetation to absorb the water.

 River Flooding

 If you live next to a large river, river flooding is common.
-The river can rise and cause flooding when there are long-lasting rainstorms, a lot of melting snow, ice jams, or high tides.
+The river can rise and cause flooding when there are long-lasting rainstorms, a lot of snowmelt, ice jams, or high tides.

 Knowing what types of floods can happen in your area is a great way to begin to prepare for a flood before it happens.